fortesting700/ReadLine-Modul/README.md

 We return the value written to the terminal

-The following code explains how a user can interact.
-The terminal prompts a question, “How old are you”.
-The users enter their response.
-The program notes the response and terminal then responds with “Really?
-I'm too”.
+We subtract the number entered by the user in the terminal.
 The program is terminated since readline is closed in line 13.

 ```
 ![image](https://user-images.githubusercontent.com/119097684/204080999-86b3a4eb-869d-46ed-8250-1c16fc5bad45.png)